chrisEff/colour-console/README.md

 Look no further!
 With this package you have found exactly what you need!

-Just install it, import it once at the top of you project's entry file and forget about it!
+Just install it, import it once at the top of your project's entry file and forget about it!

 `npm i colour-console` or `yarn add colour-console`